-The purpose of this agenda report is to introduce the draft Transportation Impact Analysis (TIA) Guidelines and a supporting draft General Plan Amendment for Planning Commission review and recommendation to City Council.
-The TIA Guidelines have been developed to implement vehicle miles traveled (VMT) as the transportation analysis metric for California Environmental Quality Act (CEQA) analysis, and to formalize the City's procedures for transportation analysis outside of CEQA, including provision for certain criteria under which a project may be "screened out" from CEQA analysis.
+The purpose of this agenda report is to introduce the draft Transportation Impact Analysis (TIA) Guidelines and a supporting draft General Plan Amendment for City Council review.
+The TIA Guidelines have been developed to implement Vehicle Miles Traveled (VMT) as the transportation analysis metric for California Environmental Quality Act (CEQA) analysis, and to formalize the City's procedures for transportation analysis outside of CEQA, including provision for certain criteria under which a project may be "screened out" from CEQA analysis.

 A TIA evaluates potential negative effects of proposed projects on the City's transportation network, in part by assessing future conditions of the circulation network both with and without the proposed future project.
 If a CEQA transportation analysis is required, the TIA will determine if those effects constitute a significant impact, and if so, how those impacts can be mitigated to a less than significant level.
-Additionally, analysis in addition to that required by CEQA may be conducted to assess any issues that may indicate non-conformance with locally adopted plans.
+Analysis in addition to that required by CEQA may be conducted to assess any issues that may indicate non-conformance with locally-adopted plans.
 TIA guidelines serve to provide a framework establishing the expected analyses for the City, and the requirements projects are expected to adhere to regarding transportation analyses.

-Transportation analysis conducted by the City under CEQA has historically evaluated Level of Service (LOS) and vehicle delay at intersections to assess localized traffic impacts as a result of planned development.
-As a result of the passage of California Senate Bill 743 (SB 743), the state sets the intent and goals for transportation analysis to more directly tie impacts of development projects to the overarching state goals of greenhouse gas emissions reduction and increase in multimodal transportation options.
-To this end, SB 743 eliminates LOS, vehicle delay, or other similar measures of vehicular capacity or congestion as the metric to assess significant transportation impacts under CEQA.
-To align transportation analysis with state goals for climate change and active transportation, the Governor's Office of Policy and Research (OPR) developed guidelines for new metrics to utilize in CEQA transportation analyses.
+Transportation analysis conducted by the City under CEQA has historically evaluated Level of Service (LOS) and vehicle delay at intersections to assess localized traffic impacts from planned development.
+As a result of the passage of California Senate Bill 743 (SB 743), the State has established the intent and goals for transportation analysis to more directly tie impacts of development projects to the overarching State goals of greenhouse gas emissions reduction and increase in multimodal transportation options.
+SB 743 eliminates LOS, vehicle delay, or other similar measures of vehicular capacity or congestion as the metric to assess significant transportation impacts under CEQA.
+To align transportation analysis with State goals for climate change and active transportation analyses.
 OPR published a final technical advisory, based on stakeholder engagement and feedback, during December 2018 that identifies Vehicle Miles Traveled (VMT) as the required metric for transportation analysis under CEQA.
-The draft TIA Guidelines prepared for the City of San Mateo present the policy for VMT analysis for CEQA.
+The draft TIA guidelines prepared for the City of San Mateo present as policy the methodology of VMT analysis for CEQA.

-In addition to the TIA guidelines, an amendment to the General Plan Circulation Element is proposed to provide the policy framework for the TIA Guidelines and modification in use of Level of Service in local transportation analysis.
+In addition to the TIA guidelines, an amendment to the General Plan Circulation Element is proposed to provide the policy framework for the TIA guidelines and modification to use of LOS in local transportation analysis.
 As currently written, the Circulation Element contains requirements for development projects to adhere to specific LOS standards.
 However, these requirements are tied to CEQA determination of significant impact.
-Given transportation analysis under CEQA is now required to utilize VMT, staff has proposed these General Plan amendments to remove the link between CEQA and LOS in order to utilize local transportation analysis to assess operational improvements that may be necessary beyond identified environmental impacts.
+Transportation analysis under CEQA is now required to utilize VMT, so staff has proposed these General Plan amendments to remove the link between CEQA and LOS in order to utilize local transportation analysis to assess operational improvements that may be necessary beyond identified environmental impacts.